JackDanna/FogentRoleplayTemplate/README.md

 - The Orphan
 - The Local Hero

-### Step 2: Understand what Tier Of Play you're playing

-A Tier Of Play narratively describe the stakes of the campaign.
-Your Narrator should let you know your tier of play and you should factor this into your character as it would be silly to have your character's backstory to paint them as a master wizard only to have them start in the Apprentice Tier Of Play.
-Also realize that your character will grow throughout the course of their story and your Narrator will be rewarding you will skill points as you play.

 ### Step 3: Write a rough Backstory

-Given the archetype you chose, the tier of play, and world setting the Narrator has chosen, write a rough backstory about your character.
+Gieven the setting the Narrator has chosen, the Tier of Play, and the archetype chosen, write a rough backstory for the player character.
 You'll come back later at the end to polish it, but just get across the broad strokes at this stage.

 Here are some important questions to ask about your character:

-- What is your name?
+- What is their name?
-- Where are you from?
+- Where are they from?
 - What is their sex?
 - What is their age?
 - What is their race?